garoago/runefinder/README.md

 ## History

 This is a port of the Python [charfinder](https://github.com/fluentpython/example-code/tree/master/18-asyncio/charfinder) utilities created for the [Fluent Python](http://shop.oreilly.com/product/0636920032519.do) book.

+Go development started with @alexandre Souza, Luciano @ramalho, João Martins and Michael Howard at a [Garoa Gophers](https://garoa.net.br/wiki/Garoa_Gophers) meeting.